dendronhq/dendron-site/vault/dendron.release.changelog.0-4-x.md

 ### Enhancements

--   copy note ref will create a block ref and insert block anchors when you have a block element selected ([[docs|dendron.topic.commands#copy-note-ref]])
+-   copy note ref will create a block ref and insert block anchors when you have a block element selected ([[docs|dendron.ref.commands#copy-note-ref]])
--   copy note link will create a block link and insert block anchors when you have a block element selected ([[docs|dendron.topic.commands#copy-note-link]])
+-   copy note link will create a block link and insert block anchors when you have a block element selected ([[docs|dendron.ref.commands#copy-note-link]])

 #### Bug Fixes